philoserf/philoserf/README.md

-a human being, being human
+I am a human being, being human.

-sleep, move, eat, grow, & share<br/>
+It is important to sleep, move, eat, grow, & share.<br>
-love, laugh, cry, & die
+All we need do is to love, laugh, cry, & die.